Network Radio gave us many scary moments with The Witch’s Tale, Lights Out, Quiet Please, The Whistler and The Mysterious Traveler.

 Although Hadacol’s curative powers were highly questionable, its 12% content of alcohol - as a “preservative” - was sure to leave its users feeling better.

-LeBlanc didn’t stop with spot advertising.
-He crafted the Hadacol Caravans - modern day medicine shows featuring many of the top names in show business in August, 1950 and 1951.
+LeBlanc also crafted the Hadacol Caravans - modern day medicine shows featuring many of the top names in show business.
 Touring ball parks and arenas throughout the Midwest and South with headliners that included Bob Hope, Jimmy Durante, Burns & Allen and Lucille Ball, LeBlanc climaxed the first year’s tour with network shows on Mutual and ABC boasting, “If I ain’t the biggest radio customer in the country, I’m sure gonna be!”

-Then he sold the company to New York investors who should have known better and left most of his creditors hanging.
-What finally happened to LeBlanc, Hadacol and the thousands of checks he left bouncing around the country is detailed in the new post, HADACOL.
+Then he sold the company and left most of his creditors hanging.
+What finally happened to LeBlanc, Hadacol and the hundreds of checks he left bouncing around the country is detailed in the post, HADACOL.

 FOR MANY YEARS FBI Director J. Edgar Hoover resisted publicity - particularly the dramatization of the Bureau’s exploits.
 Even prolific producer Phillips H. Lord gave up after 13 weeks trying to get Hoover’s continued co-operation for his “sanctioned” series, G-Men, in the summer of 1935.